 Glyphosate is an inhibitor of 5-enolpyruvylshikimate-3-phosphate synthase (EPSPS), a well-known enzyme of the shikimate pathway for aromatic amino acid biosynthesis present in plants, fungi and bacteria.
 Plants, including weeds, exposed to glyphosate are unable to produce aromatic amino acids causing necrosis.

-- the cp4 epsps gene, derived from the common soil bacterium Agrobacterium strain CP4, which encodes for the production of the CP4 EPSPS enzyme
+- CP4 epsps gene, derived from the common soil bacterium Agrobacterium strain CP4, which encodes for the production of the CP4 EPSPS enzyme

-- the gox gene from Ochrobactrum anthropi strain LBAA, which encodes for the production of the enzyme glyphosate oxidase (GOX).
+- GOX gene from Ochrobactrum anthropi strain LBAA, which encodes for the production of the enzyme glyphosate oxidase (GOX).

-Both gene products are expressed within in the plant, and together are responsible for tolerance to glyphosate (refer to figure below).
+Both gene products are expressed within the plant and, together, are responsible for tolerance to glyphosate (refer to figure below).
 Because CP4 EPSPS has a naturally high tolerance to inhibition by glyphosate, Roundup Ready canola plants continue to produce aromatic amino acids even after treatment with glyphosate.
 In addition, the GOX protein catalyzes the breakdown of glyphosate into glyoxylic acid and aminomethylphosphonic acid (AMPA).